 The funny looking serrated plate shown in the photo is the mobile mounting bracket for the head, which is attached with double-sided sticky tape (and optional self-tapping screws).
 For some, this could be a drawback.
 If you use this type of mounting, remember this: Some automotive surfaces can be damaged and/or stained by the tape.
 Wherever you mount it, make sure is well out of reach of any SRS device.
 That virtually rules out the top of the dash as shown in their advertising brochures.
 By the way, over their life time, vinyl plastics continually secrete volatile polymers, especially in hot weather.
 These polymers decrease the bond of most double-sided sticky tapes with predicable results.

 The 200 watt (Hx) version requires two power hookups (or two separate factory power supplies if used as a base).
 These can be combined into one feed, but users should remember the radio draws about 40 amps, so heavy duty wiring is a necessity.

 Both versions have two cooling fans, so full power, key-down operation is possible (30 minute limit, 25°C ambient).
-I've not heard folks complain about the noise they make when operating mobile, but to me they are a bit noisy.
 One thing to keep in mind, the main body of the radio requires good ventilation clearance on both ends which might negate some mounting locations, under seat for example.
 The Hx version also gets very warm, hot actually, in normal SSB operation, so don't be alarmed if it does.

 The manual has an interesting comment, which proves not everyone understands the origins, and cures for mobile egressed RFI.
 It states in part; If there is excessive noise, use suppressor spark plugs (with resisters as all new vehicles come equipped with), and/or DC line filters to reduce the electric noises.
 While the former suggestion might help, if you have to resort to using brute-force DC line filters, you haven't installed your equipment correctly.